giantswarm/docs/swarmdocs/content/guides/annotated-helloworld.md

 You will be prompted to enter your Giant Swarm password.
 Note that the password won't be displayed while you type.

-You find a bit more about that command in the [login reference](/reference/login/).

 ## Getting the code

 We provide a very simple [example application](https://github.com/giantswarm/helloworld) for you on GitHub.
 To checkout the source via git, do